albertocarcache/Python-Learning-Journey-Udemy/README.md

 # 🐍 Python Learning Journey - Udemy

-¡Bienvenido/a a mi repositorio de aprendizaje!
-Este proyecto reúne los códigos, ejercicios y programas desarrollados a lo largo de mi proceso de aprendizaje en Python desde cero, tomando como base un curso especializado en Udemy.
+Welcome to my learning repository!
+This project compiles the code, exercises, and programs developed throughout my journey of learning Python from scratch, based on a specialized course on Udemy.

-El objetivo de este repositorio es consolidar las bases de la programación con Python y servir como evidencia de la aplicación práctica de la lógica de programación y resolución de problemas.
+The goal of this repository is to solidify the fundamentals of Python programming and serve as evidence of the practical application of programming logic and problem-solving skills.

 ---

-## 📚 Sobre el Curso
+## 📚 About the Course

-* **Curso:** The Complete Python Bootcamp (13Hours): Go from Zero to Hero
+* **Course:** The Complete Python Bootcamp (13Hours): Go from Zero to Hero
 * **Instructor:** Baraa Khatib Salkini
-* **Plataforma:** Udemy
+* **Platform:** Udemy
-* **Nivel:** Inicial / Desde Cero
+* **Level:** Initial / From Scratch

 ---

-## 🧠 Tópicos Aprendidos
+## 🧠 Topics Learned

-Durante el desarrollo de este curso adquirí y practiqué conceptos fundamentales de la programación con Python, incluyendo:
+During this course, I acquired and practiced fundamental concepts of Python programming, including:

 * **Introduction to Python:** Learn what Python is, why it matters, how it works internally, and how to properly set up your development environment.
 * **Python Basic Tools:** Understand print, input, comments, execution flow, and how Python code runs step by step.